innogames/serveradmin/docs/extending.rst

 Just to have same names:

 project:
-   Many applications together with settings and a global ``urls.py`` form a project.
-The serveradmin is a project.
+   Many applications together with settings, a global ``urls.py`` and the ``manage.py`` form a project.
+The "serveradmin" is a project.

 application (or "app"):
    An application is basically a combination of several files for the same topic.
 You may have an application for nagios, graphs, the servershell etc.
    Applications consist of views, models and templates.
+If you are familiar with MVC pattern, think of views being the controllers and the templates the views.

+model:
+   The model will contain your application logic.
+This is mostly your database structure and operations on on it, but also stuff that's not related to the database.
+In your application you will find a ``models.py`` where you can put your code in.

+view:
+   The view will get the input from the user and ask the model for the execution of operations or fetch data from the model to pass it to the template.
+As already said, it's known as the controller in the MVC pattern.
+   You will add your view functions to the ``views.py`` in your application.

+template:
+   The template is - in most cases - just an ordinary HTML file with some template markup to display the data it got from the view.
+They usually reside in a directory named ``yourapp/templates/yourapp``.
+You have to create it yourself for a new application.

 Short git introduction
 ^^^^^^^^^^^^^^^^^^^^^^